hxe00570/HMDA_lending_equity/README.md

    HMDA raw data files

 ## From Source
-As you will see in the code I used colab tools to read this data from google drive.
-The raw data file is incredibly large and an improvement would be to use the API call.
-I would like to explore trends over time and this will be much more efficient.
+I used colab tools to read this data from google drive.
+The raw data file is large and an improvement would be to use the API call and review of other variables as well as incorporating trends over time.

 TIGER/Line Shapefiles
 Format: